-We first incorporate a 200 km thick anisotropic layer in the upper mantle just beneath the source, with no anisotropy in the lowermost mantle, and investigate the cases of moderate (2% anisotropic strength) and relatively strong (4%) upper mantle source-side anisotropy.
-For the case of strong HTI upper mantle anisotropy on the source side (and no anisotropy on the receiver side), direct S waves accumulate a time delay of ~1.8 s for an epicentral distance of 60°, which we determined by running synthetic simulations and measuring the resulting shear wave splitting.
+We first incorporate a 200-km-thick anisotropic layer in the upper mantle just beneath the source, with no anisotropy in the lowermost mantle, and investigate the cases of moderate (2 per cent anisotropic strength) and relatively strong (4 per cent) upper mantle source-side anisotropy.
+For the case of strong HTI upper mantle anisotropy on the source side (and no anisotropy on the receiver side), direct S waves accumulate a time delay of ~ 1.8 s for an epicentral distance of 60°, which we determined by running synthetic simulations and measuring the resulting shear wave splitting.
 The time delay is about half as large for the moderate splitting case.
 (In general, we would expect splitting of S{diff} waves to be weaker than for S, because SV energy will be lost to the core upon diffraction of these waves.)
-In order to characterize and quantify splitting of S{diff} waves due to source-side anisotropy, we calculate synthetic seismograms using AxiSEM3D for the range of (isotropic) lowermost mantle properties that were investigated in Section 3.1, and also incorporate the GyPSuM tomography model for the mantle into our simulations.
+In order to characterize and quantify splitting of S{diff} waves due to source-side anisotropy, we calculate synthetic seismograms using AxiSEM3D for the range of (isotropic) lowermost mantle properties that were investigated in Section 3.1, and also incorporate the GyP-SuM tomography model for the mantle into our simulations.
 Then, we measure the splitting intensity due to source-side anisotropy using SplitRacer.

-Figure 8 shows the synthetic splitting intensities as a function of epicentral distance for a moderate strength of upper mantle source-side anisotropy (200 km thick layer, 2% HTI).
-We see that, largely independent of lowermost mantle properties, the contribution of sourceside anisotropy to S{diff} splitting is quite modest and would thus unlikely be misdiagnosed as strong lowermost mantle splitting (Figure 7).
-We do see absolute SI-values that are in some cases (slightly) larger than 0.3 for distances that are smaller than 115°; in particular, for the GyPSuM and the linear gradient scenario with a lowermost mantle velocity of 7.5 $\frac{\text{km}}{\text{s}}$, the absolute SI-values exceed 0.3 in a few cases.
-In general, however, moderate sourceside anisotropy would not be enough to produce significant splitting in S{diff} seismograms.
-Therefore, it is not likely be mistaken for lowermost mantle anisotropy..
+Fig. 8 shows the synthetic splitting intensities as a function of epicentral distance for a moderate strength of upper mantle sourceside anisotropy (200-km-thick layer, 2 per cent HTI).
+We see that, largely independent of lowermost mantle properties, the contribution of source-side anisotropy to S{diff} splitting is quite modest and would thus unlikely be misdiagnosed as strong lowermost mantle splitting (Fig. 7).
+We do see absolute SI-values that are in some cases (slightly) larger than 0.3 for distances that are smaller than 115° ; in particular, for the GyPSuM and the linear gradient scenario with a lowermost mantle velocity of 7.5 km s-1, the absolute SI-values exceed 0.3 in a few cases.
+In general, however, moderate source-side anisotropy would not be enough to produce significant splitting in S{diff} seismograms.
+Therefore, it is not likely be mistaken for lowermost mantle anisotropy.

-For the strong source-side anisotropy case, the results are more complicated, as shown in Supplementary Figure S5: For the case of low Q{μ} (= 75) and for lowermost mantle velocities that are lower than PREM (-2%), the splitting contribution from the source side can propagate through to the receiver and potentially be mistaken for lowermost mantle splitting; for all other investigated scenarios, absolute source-side splitting intensities are mostly lower than 0.3.
+For the strong source-side anisotropy case, the results are more complicated, as shown in Fig. S5: For the case of low Q{μ} (=75) and for lowermost mantle velocities that are lower than PREM (-2 per cent), the splitting contribution from the source side can propagate through to the receiver and potentially be mistaken for lowermost mantle splitting; for all other investigated scenarios, absolute source-side splitting intensities are mostly lower than 0.3.
 Another general observation is that the influence of source-side anisotropy tends to decrease with increasing distance (because SV{diff} dies off faster than SH{diff}).
-Despite this, however, our results indicate that for regions with strong sourceside anisotropy, S{diff} waves should be corrected for this contribution to reliably measure lowermost mantle splitting.
-The source-side contribution can, for example, be investigated using other waves such as direct S (e.g., Russo et al., 2010; Foley and Long, 2011; Mohiuddin et al., 2015).
+Despite this, however, our results indicate that for regions with strong source-side anisotropy, S{diff} waves should be corrected for this contribution to reliably measure lowermost mantle splitting.
+The source-side contribution can, for example, be investigated using other waves such as direct S (e.g., Russo et al. 2010; Foley & Long 2011; Mohiuddin et al. 2015).